sahajamit/playwright-docker-setup/README.md

    ./run-enterprise-build.sh
    ```

-2. Alternatively, if you need to use the image from the registry, you can modify the container command:
+2. Alternatively, if you need to use the image from the registry, use the correct script path:
    ```bash
    docker run -d \
      --name playwright-chromium \